4.1 Overview

 4.1.1 Throughputs

-To illustrate the broad wavelength coverage provided by STIS and the relative throughputs achievable across STIS' wavelength regime, we show in Figure 4.2 the system throughput of the four low-resolution, first-order modes on a single plot (where the throughput is defined as the end-to-end effective area divided by the geometric area of a filled, unobstructed, 2.4 meter aperture).
-To allow you to judge the relative throughputs of different spectroscopic configurations, we plot in Figure 4.3 the efficiency of all grating modes for each of the four primary wavelength regimes on a common plot.
-These plots allow you to gauge the relative efficiencies of STIS in different configurations.
+To illustrate the broad wavelength coverage provided by STIS and the relative throughputs achievable across STIS' wavelength regime, Figure 4.2 shows the system throughput of the four low-resolution, first-order modes on a single plot (where the throughput is defined as the end-to-end effective area divided by the geometric area of a filled, unobstructed, 2.4 meter aperture).
+To illustrate the relative throughputs of different spectroscopic configurations, Figure 4.3 plots the efficiency of all grating modes for each of the four primary wavelength regimes on a common plot.
+These plots allow a comparison of the relative efficiencies of STIS in different configurations.
 Note, however, that these curves give the throughput at the time that STIS was initially calibrated (approximately 1997.7).
 Throughput changes, determined from monitoring observations since STIS was installed, are discussed in Sections 7.2.5 and 7.4.3.
 The throughput curves shown for the echelle modes trace the peak of the echelle blaze function for each order; throughputs near the ends of each order are lower by ~20 to 40%.

 Figure 4.2: System Throughput of STIS' Low-Resolution, First-Order Grating Modes.